Hyderabad sign Souvik Chakrabarti from Mumbai City | Goal.com

 Hyderabad FC have signed Mumbai City FC’s Souvik Chakrabarti for an undisclosed transfer fee in the January transfer window.

-The Indian Super League (ISL) new entrants have had a very tough debut season as they are currently struggling at the rock bottom position with just one win in 14 matches.
+The Indian Super League (ISL) new entrants have had a very tough debut season.
+They are currently struggling at the bottom of the table with just one win in 14 matches.
 They have only collected six points so far in the season.

-Former Bengaluru FC manager Albert Roca has joined the club after Phil Brown had resigned from the post after the disastrous campaign.
-While Roca has already joined the team, he will take charge only from next season.
+Former Bengaluru FC manager Albert Roca has joined the club after Phil Brown had resigned from the post midway through the season.
+The former Bengaluru FC head coach will take charge only from next season.
 He is currently on an advisory role at the club.

-But the Spanish manager has already started to plan for the next season and have started shortlisting players.
-Chakraborty will be Roca’s first signing at the club who will join the club from this season itself.
+The Spanish manager has already started to plan for the next season and have started shortlisting players.
+Chakraborty is Roca’s first signing at the club.

 The 28-year-old former Mohun Bagan man is a versatile player who can play both as a central midfielder and a full-back.
 He had made his ISL debut in 2014 by joining Delhi Dynamos where he spent three seasons.

-In 2017-18 season he was picked by Jamshedpur FC in the player’s draft and then moved to Mumbai City the succeeding season.
+In 2017-18 season he was picked by Jamshedpur FC in the player draft and then moved to Mumbai City the following season.
 In his first season in Mumbai, he was a regular starter under Portuguese coach Jorge Costa.

-But in this season, the Bengali player has lost his place in the starting lineup to Sarthak Golui.
+The Bengali player recently lost his place in the starting lineup to Sarthak Golui.
 Souvik has played only seven games this season and has scored one goal.

-He will be a good addition to the Hyderabad squad who have struggled a lot in the right-back position.
-Nikhil Poojary, who is a right winger, has been used as a make-shift right full-back in most of the club’s matches this season.
+He will be a good addition to the Hyderabad squad who have struggled a lot at the right-back position.
+Nikhil Poojary, who is a right-winger, has been used as a make-shift right-back in most of the club’s matches this season.